khalil-research/PyEPO/docs/source/content/examples/jax.rst

 ============

 * ``pip install pyepo[mpax]`` — the loss frontend and the MPAX fast path.
-* The any-solver callback path needs only a JAX install.
+* The callback path for non-JAX backends needs only a JAX install.
 * ``pip install pyepo[jaxdev]`` — the Flax and optax dependencies for the example above.